 - Improve evidence on the status of pollinators and the services they provide

 How will we achieve this?

-- Hosting ‘Buzz stops’, a series of events to educate and engage people with pollinator issues
+Our ‘Buzz stop’ events help to educate and engage people with pollinator issues.

-- Training volunteers in pollinator identification and setting up pollinator survey schemes
+We also provide training for volunteers in pollinator identification and setting up pollinator survey schemes.